Response to the recommendations of the Independent Review of Physician Associates and Anaesthesia Associates (the Leng Review)

 Moving forward, we will work closely and collaboratively with system partners, the Department of Health and Social Care, royal colleges and other relevant organisations to develop a detailed implementation plan that effectively delivers on the review’s recommendations, including national clinical protocols and professional standards and information for patients.
 We will work together to consider how best to standardise identification of PAs, PAAs and other staff to support patients in recognising the staff caring for them.

-The steps above will help to enable PAs and PAAs to continue to contribute to and participate in multidisciplinary teams with support, and we are grateful to you for your leadership in supporting this valued part of the NHS workforce.
+It is intended that the information provided in the FAQs will help to enable PAs and PAAs to continue to contribute to and participate in multidisciplinary teams with support, and we are grateful to you for your leadership in supporting this valued part of the NHS workforce.

 If PAs and PAAs have any concerns or are worried in any way, please encourage them to speak with their supervisor or line manager.
 NHS England has also introduced a confidential text support service for all NHS staff that can be accessed by texting SHOUT to 85258.
 This service is available 24/7, alongside a range of additional support offers to suit a range of different health and wellbeing needs.
 More information can be found on our Supporting our NHS people web pages.